alexyom/alexyom/README.md

-### Hi there 👋 My name is Alex Yom and I enjoy using data to derive useful information that can provide support and guidance in making decisions.
-I am comfortable using python and sql to work with data and enjoy using Tableau to build data visualizations.
+### Hi 👋

+I enjoy using data to derive useful information that can provide support and guidance in making decisions.
+I am comfortable using Python and SQL to work with data and enjoy using Tableau to build data visualizations.